syncfusion-content/ej2-charts-docs/ej2-javascript/circular-chart-3d/legend.md

 ## Legend item size

-You can customize the size of the legend items by using the `shapeHeight` and `shapeWidth` properties.
+The size of the legend items can be customised by using the `shapeHeight` and `shapeWidth` properties in `legendSettings`.

 {% if page.publishingplatform == "typescript" %}